 Beyond her versatility, Lucia is celebrated for the sensuality, dynamism and technical precision of her singing and acting.

 She has worked with world-renowned conductors including Fabio Biondi, Sylvain Cambreling, Ottavio Dantone, Diego Fasolis, Daniele Gatti, Vladimir Jurowski, Alexander Lazarev… and stage directors such as David Alden, Hugo de Ana, Robert Carsen, Sir Peter Hall and Pier Luigi Pizzi.

 Lucia Cirillo regularly performs with the leading European Baroque orchestras, most notably Europa Galante, the Accademia Bizantina, Il Giardino Armonico and I Barocchisti.
 In addition, she has recorded significant audio and video projects for Decca, Deutsche Grammophon, Opus Arte and Naïve (The Vivaldi Edition).

-During the 2018/19 season, she will sing Ramiro in La Finta giardiniera at La Scala, the title role in Dorilla in Tempe at La Fenice and Rosina in Il Barbiere di Siviglia at the LAC, the cultural centre of the city of Lugano.
+During the 2018/19 season, she will sing Rosina in Il Barbiere di Siviglia at the LAC in Lugano, Ramiro in La Finta giardiniera at La Scala, Elmiro in Dorilla in Tempe at La Fenice and Amore & Valletto at the Staatsoper unter den Linden.